MathClubISIB/mathclubisib.github.io/content/past_activities/expository_talks/_index.md

 ---
 title: "Expository Talks"
 description: "Expository Talks at the Students' Math Club at Indian Statistical Institute, Bangalore."
+summary: "Expository Talks by the students and professors"
 ---

 {{< katex >}}